 But, he is actually a very intelligent, obedient and well-behaved dog that has learnt – and settled in – quickly.
-However, as with most rescue dogs, he isn’t without issues.
+However, as with many rescue dogs, he isn’t without issues.
 He was quite anxious when he came to us – that has eased with each day he has been here and almost disappeared completely now.
 Our main and ongoing issue for the last few months has been how reactive he is to other dogs – it made walks quite stressful.
 It also meant that despite living next to some beautiful countryside walks we spent much of those months walking a loop around a nearby business park with the hope of not bumping into one.
 However, as lockdown eased we were able to see a behaviourist and after one visit could see that this final hurdle could be overcome too.

 He has come so far since we picked him up and however stressful it’s seemed at the time, it has been lovely to watch him develop and we feel a huge sense of achievement to have been a part of that.
 With that in mind, I’m also grateful we had this time to dedicate to him that perhaps his other homes didn’t.

 Plus, it’s been in all these moments – that, of course, pale in comparison to the global pandemic, that we have been distracted and occupied – able to, although fleetingly, forget this surreal situation we have found ourselves in.

 You could say this situation has given us the opportunity to save him and give him the love and affection he deserves.
 But, the truth is – he has done far more for me during this time than he’ll ever know.